bitfocus/companion-module-behringer-xair/companion/HELP.md

 **Note *Snapshots*:** If the Previous/Next numbered Snapshot is empty, the mixer will not change snapshots.
 The Save snapshot function does NOT ask for confirmation before saving/overwriting.

+**Note *Presets*:** There are some preset buttons included to show some common button configurations with pre-built actions and feedback indicators.
+They use channel 1 as a demonstration.
+There is also a 'Rude Solo' button available.

 ## Dynamic Variables
 Variable | Description
 -----------------|---------------